ZachTaylor2002/Amazon-Storefront-Sim/README.md

 ## Overview

-This project is a web-based application crafted with HTML, CSS, JavaScript, and Git, aiming to replicate the user experience of Amazon.com.
+This project is a web-based application made with HTML, CSS, JavaScript, and Git, aiming to replicate the user experience of Amazon.com.
 It incorporates the Day.js library to handle date operations and presentation effectively.
 <br>
 <br>
 <br>